Alexandra Popp: How Germany striker is finally experiencing her Women's Euros redemption after injury disappointment

 Tuesday July 26

-Semi-final 1: Winners quarter-final 1 v Winners quarter-final 3 - kick-off 8pm, Bramall Lane
+Semi-final 1: England vs Sweden or Belgium - kick off 8pm, Bramall Lane

 Wednesday July 27

-Semi-final 2: Winners quarter-final 2 v Winners quarter-final 4 - kick-off 8pm, Stadium MK
+Semi-final 2: Germany vs France or Netherlands - kick-off 8pm, Stadium MK

 Final